If you need to pack light for a trip but don’t know where to begin, this minimalist packing list for females is going to be your saving grace!

 Apply the versatility mindset to toiletries as you did with clothing.
 When packing minimalist toiletries, look for products with multiple uses (eg moisturizer & sunscreen).
 Choose solid products and wipes over liquids where you can.
 If you do need to pack liquids, decant them into travel-sized bottles.

-- MAKEUP MINIS: Buying miniature versions of your favourite make-up items (like this fabulous Benefit travel kit) will save you a huge amount of space and weight.
+MAKEUP MINIS: Buying miniature versions of your favourite make-up items (including essentials like a brow kit) will save you a huge amount of space and weight.

 As females, minimalist packing when it comes to carry-on can hold its own set of challenges.
 I’d recommend minimizing the number of beauty products you carry with you and sticking to the bare essentials.